unikill066/sage_provoke/src/output/opportunity_map.md

 Jobs-to-be-Done (JTBD):

-1. Martha needs to communicate with her family and friends via phone calls without missing any information due to her hearing loss.
+1. Martha needs to learn how to use a new technology that simplifies her life without feeling overwhelmed by the complexity of the onboarding process.
-2. Martha needs to read captions at her own pace to understand the context of the call.
+2. Martha needs to read and understand the information on the screen comfortably, without straining her eyes or feeling rushed.
-3. Martha needs to navigate the app with ease, without feeling overwhelmed by complex features or small text sizes.
+3. Martha needs to maintain her independence by being able to navigate through the technology without needing assistance from others.

 Key Product/UI/UX Moments:

-1. Caption Accuracy: The moment when Martha reads the captions and finds them accurate and complete.
-This is crucial as it directly affects her understanding of the conversation.
+1. First-Time Setup: The onboarding process should be simplified and intuitive.
+It should include clear, step-by-step instructions with large text and slow caption speeds.
-2. Caption Speed Adjustment: The moment when Martha adjusts the speed of the captions to match her reading speed.
-This is key as it gives her control over the pace of the information flow.
+2. Regular Use: The interface should be clean and uncluttered, with large, easy-to-read text.
+The user should be able to navigate through the interface smoothly without feeling stressed or overwhelmed.
-3. User-friendly Interface: The moment when Martha interacts with the app and finds it easy to navigate.
-This is important as it reduces her stress and makes her feel more confident about using the app.
+3. Troubleshooting: If Martha encounters any issues while using the technology, the process to resolve them should be straightforward and hassle-free.
+There should be a simple way for her to access help or support if needed.

 Success Metrics:

-1. Caption Accuracy Rate: The percentage of captions that accurately represent the spoken words.
-A high accuracy rate would indicate that the app is meeting Martha's needs and reducing her frustration.
+1. User Satisfaction: Measure Martha's satisfaction with the onboarding process and the overall user experience through surveys or interviews.
+A high level of satisfaction would indicate success in simplifying the technology for her.
-2. User Satisfaction Score: A measure of how satisfied Martha is with the app, particularly with the caption speed adjustment feature.
-A high score would indicate that the feature is useful and intuitive.
+2. Independence: Track how often Martha requires assistance while using the technology.
+A decrease in the frequency of required assistance would indicate success in maintaining her independence.
-3. App Usage Rate: The frequency of Martha's use of the app.
-An increase in usage rate over time would suggest that Martha is finding the app helpful and easy to use.
+3. Retention: Monitor how often and how long Martha uses the technology.
+An increase in usage frequency and duration would indicate that the technology is meeting her needs and simplifying her life.